ruairitobrien/ruairitobrien-blog/src/render/posts/adding-more-stuff-to-your-blog.html.md

 For this I used [MailChimp](http://mailchimp.com/).
 I created an account with them and then blundered my way through creating a mailing list.
 There are many other options besides MailChimp out there so use whatever one you prefer.
 The instructions aren't likely to change too much.
 MailChimp just happens to have an easy setup and a free plan so that's why I went with them.
 Important to note that when you are creating an account with MailChimp and I presume any other mail service, you will be asked to provide a real physical address.
 This is a legal requirement and will be available to anybody you email using that service.
 Just something to be aware of.

 Once your account is set up the option to create a mailing list will be shown to you.
 You'll be asked for some basic details.
-To give you an idea of what, I've put a picture of the from below.
+To give you an idea of what, I've put a picture of the form below.

 ![alt text](/img/adding-more-stuff-to-your-blog/create-list.png "Create List")